-Quince is under appreciated here in the US.
-This easy to make and aromatic ruby red quince jam will soon make you a quince lover out of you!
+Quince is under appreciated here in the US, but this easy to make and aromatic ruby red quince jam will soon make you a quince lover out of you!

 Since November is here, I think I can officially think about what the heck I’m going to give to friends and family for the holidays.
 If you are more organized than me, you might have all of your gifts figured out!